TuringLang/Deprecated/README.md

-# Depreciated Utility Packages for Turing.jl
+# Deprecated Utility Packages for Turing.jl

-This repository contains *depreciated* utility packages for Turing.jl.
+This repository contains *deprecated* utility packages for Turing.jl.
 These packages have either:
 - Been upstreamed into Turing.jl,
 - Been superseded by new features in Turing.jl itself,